Computer Networks - BSc (Hons)

 "The fact that Birmingham has a thriving gay village was a massive factor for me in choosing to study here.
 Moving somewhere that would give me a sense of belonging within a gay community was extremely important as I didn’t have that back home.
 I’ve joined the LGBT society at BCU, which has helped me to feel more comfortable to express myself in this new city, and was a great way to make new friends within the uni community.

 BCU was always a first choice for me when looking at coming to university.
 I’ve always loved the central location of how close it is to the Bullring, New Street station, and Broad Street.

-My tutors are also great at encouraging us to complete placements, to give us additional experience alongside what we are learning on the course.
+My tutors on the Computer Networks course, are also great at encouraging us to complete placements, to give us additional experience alongside what we are learning on the course.
 I’m proud to say I was able to secure a placement year with Central England Co-Op and am learning real career skills, it has been an absolute blast so far and I’ve learned so much!

 I continue to be amazed by the industrial links BCU continues to make with prestigious companies, such as HPE and Cisco, that are allowing us to have even more networking opportunities.
 BCU’s initiative in making these links never ceases to amaze me, and I’m excited to see what the rest of my time at BCU has to offer.

 The one thing that nearly put me off going to university was the heavy theory-based learning traditionally offered at most institutions.
 Luckily BCU offers much more practical, hands-on courses which really suits me.
 The Open Day at BCU really opened my eyes to all that goes on here and allowed me to get stuck in!